Introduction to SimpleITKv4 Registration

 moving_image = sitk.ReadImage(fdata("training_001_mr_T1.mha"), sitk.sitkFloat32)

-Use the CenteredTransformInitializer to align the centers of the two volumes and set the center of rotation to the center of the fixed image.
+To set sensible default values for the center of rotation and initial translation between the two images, the CenteredTransformInitializer is used to align the centers of the two volumes and set the center of rotation to the center of the fixed image.

 moving_image,